-- Comprehensiveness addressing all impediments to achieving the long-term goal of free and open trade. - WTO-consistency measures undertaken in the context of the APEC Action Agenda are consistent with the principles of the World Trade Organization (WTO). - Comparability APEC member economies endeavor to have comparable trade and investment liberalization and facilitation, taking into account the general levels achieved by each APEC economy.
+- Comprehensiveness addressing all impediments to achieving the long-term goal of free and open trade. - WTO-consistency measures undertaken in the context of the APEC Action Agenda are consistent with the principles of the World Trade Organization (WTO). - Comparability APEC Member Economies endeavor to have comparable trade and investment liberalisation and facilitation, taking into account the general levels achieved by each APEC economy.

-- Non-discrimination reductions in barriers to trade achieved through APEC are available to all APEC member economies and non-APEC economies. - Transparency the laws, regulations and administrative procedures in all APEC member economies which affect the flow of goods, services and capital among APEC member economies are transparent. - Standstill APEC member economies do not take measures which have the effect of increasing levels of protection. - Simultaneous start, continuous process and differentiated timetables - APEC member economies began simultaneously the process of liberalization, facilitation and cooperation and continuously contribute to the long-term goal of free and open trade and investment. - Flexibility APEC member economies deal with the liberalization and facilitation process in a flexible manner, taking into account differing levels of economic development. - Cooperation Economic and technical cooperation contributing to liberalization and facilitation is actively pursued.
+- Non-discrimination reductions in barriers to trade achieved through APEC are available to all APEC Member Economies and non-APEC economies. - Transparency the laws, regulations and administrative procedures in all APEC Member Economies which affect the flow of goods, services and capital among APEC Member Economies are transparent. - Standstill APEC Member Economies do not take measures which have the effect of increasing levels of protection. - Simultaneous start, continuous process and differentiated timetables - APEC Member Economies began simultaneously the process of liberalisation, facilitation and cooperation and continuously contribute to the long-term goal of free and open trade and investment. - Flexibility APEC Member Economies deal with the liberalisation and facilitation process in a flexible manner, taking into account differing levels of economic development. - Cooperation Economic and technical cooperation contributing to liberalisation and facilitation is actively pursued.